 Source: Field Survey, 2024

-The results reveal a gender distribution of 71% male and 29% female respondents.
-This disparity indicates a significant gender imbalance in the study area, which is consistent with findings of Okoroji et al. (2021) which indicated that gender inequality can hinder economic growth by limiting the allocation of female labour to more productive uses, thereby affecting overall productivity in industries with a higher female employment share.
-The age distribution indicates that the majority of respondents fall within the 48-57 and 28-37 age brackets, with 25% and 23%, respectively.
+The results reveal a gender distribution of 71% male and 29% female respondents. highlighting a significant gender imbalance in the study area.
+This is consistent with findings of Okoroji et al. (2021) which indicated that gender inequality can hinder economic growth by limiting women’s participation in more productive sectors, thereby affecting overall productivity in industries with hugher female employment shares.
+The age distribution indicates that 25% fall within the 48-57 age bracket, while 23% are between 28-37 years.
 This suggests a relatively mature workforce, which is crucial for agricultural productivity and economic stability.
-Older farmers also tend to have more experience, which can positively influence productivity, but they may also face challenges in adopting new technologies due to risk aversion associated with age (Okonya-Chukwu et al., 2022).
+While older farmers often bring valuable experience that enhances productivity, , hey may also be more resistant to adopting new agricultural technologies due to risk aversion associated with age (Okonya-Chukwu et al., 2022).
 The educational attainment of respondents shows that 34% have secondary education, while 20% possess no formal education.
 Education plays a critical role in enhancing agricultural productivity and economic development.
 Higher education levels among farmers are associated with better access to information, resources, and credit facilities, which can lead to improved agricultural practices and outcomes (Ahmad et al., 2023).

 With 63% of respondents engaged in farming, it is evident that agriculture is the primary occupation for this population (Table 1).
 The household size data indicates that 48% of respondents belong to households with 6-10 members.
 Larger household sizes can have both positive and negative implications.
 On one hand, they may provide labour for agricultural activities; on the other hand, they can strain resources and limit individual members' access to education and health services, which are necessary for improving overall socioeconomic conditions (Amonum et al., 2009).